martaaib/TFM_Marta_Ibanez/README.md

 bowtie2-build.CP.run | Script used to build C. pipens bowtie2 database. |
 bowtie2-build.CQ.run | Script used to build C. quinquefasciatus bowtie2 database. |
 bowtie2-build.GA.run | Script used to build G. affinis bowtie2 database. |
+bowtie2-buildHS.run | Script used to build human bowtie2 database. |
 bowtie2-mapCP.run | Script used to map reads to C. pipiens bowtie2 database . |
 bowtie2-mapCQ.run | Script used to map reads to C. quinquefasciatus bowtie2 database. |
 bowtie2-mapGA.run | Script used to map reads to G. affinis bowtie2 database. |